aztechead/edge-terrarium/README.md

 Both C applications are designed to be simple but functional:

-- **CDP Client**: Parses HTTP requests, logs them to files, and responds with JSON
+- **CDP Client**: Parses HTTP requests, logs them to files, sends logs to Logthon, and responds with JSON
-- **Service Sink**: Processes requests and returns response with path analysis
+- **Service Sink**: Processes requests, sends logs to Logthon, and returns response with path analysis
+- **Logthon**: Python-based log aggregation service that collects logs from all services and provides a web UI

-You can modify the applications to add more functionality while maintaining the basic request/response pattern.
+You can modify the applications to add more functionality while maintaining the basic request/response pattern and log aggregation capabilities.